 Roussanne

-Total acres planted: 2.5, Sagemoor Vineyard, Gamache
+Total acres planted: 3.5

-We nurture this Rhone varietal in two small blocks, one at Gamache and one at Sagemoor.
-We say “nurture” because Roussanne requires special attention and threatens to rot or ripen unevenly if neglected.
-In a winemaker’s hands, ours has the potential for a range of style choices.
+We nurture this Rhône varietal in two small blocks, one at Gamache and one at Sagemoor.
+We say "nurture" because Roussanne requires special attention and threatens to rot or ripen unevenly if neglected.
+In a winemaker's hands, ours has the potential for a range of style choices.
 Fruit characteristics span across ripe, tropical, baked, or austere.
 It can have a rich mouthfeel balanced with high-pitched acidity, or be a more delicate, mineral-driven white.
 We achieve the more viscous, mouth-filling style at Sagemoor while our Gamache Roussanne is favored by winemakers looking for a subtler expression of this aromatic grape.

 -